Newborough Warren: History

 Afforestation of the shifting sands on the north side of the Warren began in 1947, partly to protect the village.
 Artificial dunes were created and the area planted with Corsican and Scots pine (Pinus nigra and Pinus sylvestris).
 During the late 1970s and 1980s and mid-1990s there were concerns that the water levels within the forest and within neighbouring Warren were falling due to a greater potential evaporation demand caused by afforestation, with the result that winter flooding was not to the same depth and that dune slack pools were drying out sooner.
 However most UK Atlantic dune systems also reported low water tables, due mainly to low winter rainfall during these times.
 To address these concerns clearings have been created in the forest, and the forest bordering the warren was heavily thinned.
-Proposals where put forward in 2004 to remove large parts of the forest.
-The local community and some conservation groups objected and in 2008 a public consultation was held into the future management of the woodland.
+Proposals were put forward in 2004 to remove large parts of the forest.
+The local community and some conservation groups objected, and in 2008 a public consultation was held into the future management of the woodland.